Jolak5/Bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Load the UI Dynamically from data gotten through Api GET
+- Load the UI Dynamically from data gotten through Api
+- Use redux to implement actions
 - clean and interactive